franzhaas/robotframework-construct/README.md

 #### Reasoning

-Both Rammbock and Construct have limited engineering resources, but Construct is currently better supported.
-Construct also collaborates with Kaitai, engaging communities in C#, C++, and other ecosystems.
+Rammbock and Construct have limited engineering resources, but Construct is currently better supported.
+Construct collaborates with Kaitai, engaging communities in C#, C++, and other ecosystems.

 Using Construct provides a clear separation between parsing/generating logic and interface code, enabling expansion into other ecosystems.